humanitycodes/www/coursework/lessons/slides/js-libraries-and-jquery-plugins.md

 ## The web developer's dilemma

-Building features into a website can be tricky sometimes, especially when other people are involved in the process.
-Non-developers don't know what's possible or what's difficult, so they'll ask things like, "So when you click on the sign up button, could the button slowly transform into a popup with the sign up form through some fancy animation?"
+Working with non-developers can be tricky.
+They don't know what's possible or what's difficult, so they'll say things like, "When you click on this button, I want a sign up form to appear, but I want the button to _transform_ into the sign up form.
+You know, like a person transforming into a werewolf."

-If my answer isn't, "You don't actually want that and here's why," then it'll probably be, "Maybe."
-I say maybe because _I_ don't want to build it, but in my experience, someone else has _usually_ already put in the work and made their code freely available.
+When I'm confronted with something like this - and assuming I don't think it's a terrible idea - I'll probably answer, "Maybe."
+I say maybe because _I_ don't want to build that feature.
+It sounds like _a lot_ of work.
+And where would I even start?
+But if someone else has already done all the work... well, in that case, I'll gladly use their code.

 So how do you find out?
 If I think I know the words to describe what I want, I'll start Googling.
-Otherwise, I'll ask other web developers to see if they have any tips.
+Otherwise, I'll ask other developers to see if they have any tips.

 In this case, I happen to know that in web development, the technical term for an in-page popup is a "modal", so I turn to Google and type in "[javascript transform button into modal](https://www.google.com/#q=javascript+transform+button+into+modal)".
 The very first result is [Morphing Modal Window](https://codyhouse.co/gem/morphing-modal-window/).
 I try out the demo and it seems to be exactly what I had in mind.
 There's also a download link which gives me the code for the demo, including a collection of JavaScript, CSS, and even a custom image for a close button.
 The page itself also has step-by-step instructions for integrating this code into my current website.
 Score!

-And in case that turns out to not work the way I wanted, the [the Adaptive Modal library](http://www.thepetedesign.com/demos/adaptive-modal_demo.html) also seems like a good option.
-And if I don't need the button to necessarily transform into the modal, I can get some great results with [the Colorbox jQuery plugin](http://www.jacklmoore.com/colorbox/)
+And in case that turns out to not work the way I wanted, [the Adaptive Modal library](http://www.thepetedesign.com/demos/adaptive-modal_demo.html) also seems like a good option.
+And if I don't need the button to necessarily transform into the modal, I can get some great results with [the Colorbox jQuery plugin](http://www.jacklmoore.com/colorbox/).
+Those were also found through Google.

 ---